Julio-N-Coder/chatvious/README.md

 # **Chatvious Project**
 ### Hello and welcome to my real time chat app project I made.

-This is a project I am making to learn more about web development and improve my skills.
+This is a project I am made to learn more about web development and improve my skills.
 I Have learned a lot about web development when making this project and about serverless technologies as well.
 Thank you for stopping by to read this and I hope you enjoy what I have made.

+### Related Chatvious resources
+If you Would like to see a more in depth explaination of how chatvious works, here is a link to the page on my portfolio website. <https://coding-wielder.com/chatvious-info>

+If you would just like to check out chatvious for yourself, Here is the link to the main page. <https://main.chatvious.coding-wielder.com/>

 ## Resources and technologies used to make this project
 ### Front End